-Here’s how you can get ready for earth pig year and what to expect for the year ahead.
+Here’s how you can get ready for year of the pig and what to expect for the year ahead.

 February 5th 2019 welcomes the Chinese New Year, the year of the Earth Pig.
 The Pig is the 12th animal of the Chinese Zodiac.
 Legend has it that Buddha decided to have a grand race, and all the animals were invited to compete.
 Only 12 animals showed up, and Pig was the last of the 12 animals.